xmtp/xmtp-dot-org/docs/faq.md

 To explore the software for the nodes that currently form the XMTP network, see the [xmtp-node-go repo](https://github.com/xmtp/xmtp-node-go).

-XMTP Labs is working toward a phased decentralization of the network.
-To learn more, see [Decentralizing XMTP, a minimum viable proposal ](https://community.xmtp.org/t/decentralizing-xmtp-a-minimum-viable-proposal/510).
+Ephemera is working toward a phased decentralization of the network.
 Decentralization of the XMTP network will be achieved by a diverse set of independent third parties operating nodes all over the world.
 Decentralization is a top priority and is required to ensure that XMTP is able to serve everyone on the planet.

 ### Is XMTP a blockchain?

 XMTP is not a blockchain.
 Nodes on the XMTP network run software to store and transfer messages between blockchain accounts.
 For secure and reliable delivery of messages, the nodes participate in a consensus mechanism.

-XMTP Labs is researching various consensus protocols that would allow the network to operate in a decentralized fashion while maintaining its current emphasis on user privacy and low-latency message delivery.
+Ephemera is researching various consensus protocols that would allow the network to operate in a decentralized fashion while maintaining its current emphasis on user privacy and low-latency message delivery.

 ### Will I be able to run my own XMTP node?

 Yes, you will be able to run a node.

-XMTP Labs is working toward a phased decentralization of the network.
-To learn more, see [Decentralizing XMTP, a minimum viable proposal](https://community.xmtp.org/t/decentralizing-xmtp-a-minimum-viable-proposal/510).
+Ephemera is working toward a phased decentralization of the network.

 ### Does XMTP have a token?